NovySan/unl-digifab/exercises/ex1.md

 - Include your name and develop a personal logo or graphics.
 - When the laser cutter is set up, we will cut these designs out, and you can use them as actual stencils to label your _stuff_.

-# Sumbmission
+# Submission

 - Export your image as an SVG.
-- Submit your Rhino file and SVG file.
+- Submit your Rhino file and SVG file to Canvas
-  - use the naming convention _ex1_Lastname_Firstname_ for the files.
+  - use the naming convention _ex1_Lastname.svg_ and _ex1_Lastname.3dm_ for the files.
+- DUE by noon on 9/2 (Thursday) to Canvas https://canvas.unl.edu/courses/114938/assignments/1079274

 # References
 - Rhino has some great video tutorials to help you getting started.